ckeditor/ckeditor5/docs/features/image-upload.md

 ---
-category: features
+category: features-image-upload
+order: 10
 ---

-# Image upload
+# Image upload overview

 Inserting images into content created with CKEditor is a very common task.
 In a properly configured editor, there are several ways for the end user to insert images: